Project-Bonfire/Bonfire/ReadMe.md

-This repository maintains the baseline and baseline with 1 vritual channel routers from Bonfire project.
+This repository maintains the baseline and baseline with 1 vritual channel credit-based routers from Bonfire project.
 You can find the Bonfire project here:

 https://github.com/Project-Bonfire/Bonfire